Hardikg13/hardikGupta/README.md

 - 👋 Hi, I’m @HardikGupta
 - 👀 I’m interested in Cloud,deployment and devops tools.
-- 🌱 I’m currently learning C++,data structures,AWS,Data Studio and big Query.
+- 🌱 I’m currently learning python,data structures,AWS,Terraform and Git.
 - 💞️ I’m looking forward to working in some freelancing Projects!
 - 📫 Reach out to me on - hardikgupta13.hg@gmail.com
 - 👋 I love to travel and meet new people!